arthur-lemo1ne/Moon-Shot-LA/Documents/Moon_Shot_Presentation.md

 ## Solution:

-Software capable of saying which is one of the most efficient methods to saw a particular wood log given the required lumber, the size of the log and other parameters described below.
+A software capable of saying which is one of the most efficient methods to saw a particular wood log given the required lumber, the size of the log and other parameters described below.
 That software would be available on computer but also in a mobile version to be portable and useable in the field.

 ## Target Audience: